FAQ

 In 2019, the Foundation/raising percentage (the costs of our own foundation/raising compared to the proceeds thereof) was 0.5% (in 2018 3.5%).
 Our cost percentage remains well below the standard “CBF” maximum of 25%.

-Is the Mensa Foundation an ANBI (a government recognized not-for-profit)?
+Is the Mensa Fonds an ANBI (a government recognized not-for-profit)?

-Yes, from the moment of its establishment in April 2013, the Mensa Foundation has obtained the ANBI status.
+Yes, from the moment of its establishment in April 2013, the Mensa Foundation has held the ANBI status.
 This means that donations to the Mensa Foundation are tax-deductible (above an income threshold), and the contributions we make to projects are untaxed.
-In the case of a written agreement on a regular donation, the full amount is deductible.
-Ask penningmeester@mensafonds.nl Due to its ANBI status, the Mensa Foundation is obliged to provide full insight into activities and finances and publish it on their website.
+In the case of a written agreement on a regular 5-year donation, the full amount is deductible.
+Ask penningmeester@mensafonds.nl for more information.
+Due to its ANBI status, the Mensa Fondsis obliged to provide full insight into activities and finances and publish this on the website.

 Other questions?